Single-carrier SIMs lose signal in rural and border zones

 Data hops through aggregator infrastructure before reaching your platform.
 ETAs drift.
 Geofence triggers fire late.
 Speed-of-load and idle-time analytics become unreliable.

 Roaming-based SIMs renegotiate sessions at every border.
-TCP connections reset, MQTT subscriptions break, vehicles re-attach minutes later — sometimes with new IPs you don't have rules for.
+TCP connections reset, MQTT subscriptions break, vehicles re-attach minutes later, sometimes with new IPs you don't have rules for.

-02Multi-carrier coverage for fleet operations
+02 Multi-carrier coverage for fleet operations

-Rogers, Bell, TELUS on one side; AT&T, T-Mobile, Verizon on the other — all direct, all on one SIM.
+Rogers, Bell, TELUS on one side; AT&T, T-Mobile, Verizon on the other, all direct, all on one SIM.
 The cross-border seam disappears for your fleet.

-03LinQView for POS fleet management
+03 LinQView for telematics fleet management

 A focused version of LinQView built for fleet managers.
 Real-time vehicle status, instant alerts, remote OTA, and connection logs you can export in two clicks.

-You're notified the moment a vehicle drops connectivity — before a missed ping becomes a blind spot.
+You're notified the moment a vehicle drops connectivity, before a missed ping becomes a blind spot.

 Spot a runaway device the day it spikes, not at month-end.
 Per-SIM data visibility across the fleet.